 If your feet are not functioning properly this will directly affect the joints above.
 For some people the underlying or contributing cause of their knee, hip and lower back pain is their faulty foot mechanics.

-If you suffer from knee, hip or lower back pain that is not responding to other treatments – then your foot posture may be the culprit!
+Do you suffer from knee, hip or lower back pain that is not responding to other treatments?
+Your foot posture may be the culprit!
 Give Foundation Podiatry Townsville a call today.